deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Getting started
 ===============

-In the previous chapter, we learned how to install and start deegree webservices.
+In the previous chapter, you learned how to install and start deegree webservices.
 In this chapter, we will introduce the service console and learn how to perform basic tasks such as downloading and activating example configurations.
+In deegree terminology, a configuration for a deegree instance is called "deegree workspace".
+A workspace is a well-defined directory of configuration files that defines the different aspects of a deegree instance (active web services, data access, layers, etc).
+The following chapter describes the inner structure of a deegree workspace, but for the remainder of this chapter, it is sufficient to understand that it is the configuration of a deegree webservice instance.

 -------------------------------
 Using deegree's service console